GeorgePearse/VisionChain/README.md

 ```

 - [ ] Link this all with a research page / blog:
-      -

 Check calmcode tutorials.

 Would need to actually integrate models as they came.

 Articles I need to get out
 - [ ] Deploying an MMDetection model with Triton (they'd probably also want this in the docs).
+- [ ] About the value of heuristics -> there is always some stage in the data-centric loop, where you benefit from heuristics (e.g. very small training dataset)